isalew/mermaid-sf/README.md

 ### Static Resource Compatibility

-The standard `mermaid.min.js` file uses a `structuredClone()` method, which is unsupported in LWC/LWS.
+The standard `mermaid.min.js` file uses a `structuredClone()` method, which is unsupported in LWC/LWS ([Issue 5538](https://github.com/mermaid-js/mermaid/issues/5538)).
 A viable workaround is to find and replace all references with a simple JSON object copy:

 ```bash
 # Download the latest version of mermaid.js